lx324310/mkg-minsoc/README.md

   mkg-minsoc1:based on mkg-minsoc0 and added debug interface

-  mkg-minsoc2:based on mkg-minsoc1 and can codes auto start
+  mkg-minsoc2:based on mkg-minsoc1 can selfstaring

 ##mkg-minsoc Archtecture introduce